codacy/codacy-eslint-legacy/docs/description/no-unused-expressions.md

+---
-# no-unused-expressions
+title: no-unused-expressions

-Disallows unused expressions.
+rule_type: suggestion
+---

 An unused expression which has no effect on the state of the program indicates a logic error.